noiseprotocol/noise_spec/noise.md

       ->                            2                5
       <-                            2                5

+<a name="Section8.5"></a>
 8.5.
 Identity hiding
 ---------------------

-The following table lists the identity hiding properties for all the named patterns in Sections 8.2 and 8.3.
+The following table lists the identity hiding properties for all the named patterns in [Section 8.2](#Section8.2) and [Section 8.3](#Section 8.3).
 Each pattern is assigned properties describing the confidentiality supplied to the initiator's static public key, and to the responder's static public key.
 The underlying assumptions are that ephemeral private keys are secure, and that parties abort the handshake if they receive a static public key from the other party which they don't trust.

 Note that this section only considers identity leakage through static public key fields in handshakes.
 Of course, the identities of Noise participants